rootmadhu/in-quiz-questions/aws/aws-quiz.md

 - [ ] The instances created by ECS do not have patches that need to be applied; however you should make sure your containers contain any important security updates,
 - [ ] Refresh the cluster with instances built from the latest ECS AML
 - [ ] ECS clusters do not use EC2 instances.
 - [ ] You should not directly manipulate the EC2 instances created by ECS.
-AWS will automatically update these instances.
+AWS will automatically update these instances.<<< Correct

 #### Q12.
 What in-memory caching server is not supported by ElastiCache?